What must I do to accept Jesus Christ?

 As Jesus loved us enough to leave the Majesty of Heaven and die a cruel death on the cross on our behalf, none of us should have a problem with accepting His free gift of salvation, should we?
 God couldn’t possibly love us more than He does nor make the process of securing one’s eternal salvation any simpler than it is so there is no better day than today for you to come to faith in Christ if you’re considering doing so.
 This is especially true when we consider that no one has the promise of a tomorrow.

-Are you ready to accept Jesus Christ as your Savior?
+Are You Ready to Receive Jesus Christ as Your Lord and Savior?

 What do I do now that I’ve accepted Christ?

-• Tell others about your decision to follow Christ that they may be led to follow in your footsteps.
+- Tell others about your decision to follow Christ so that they may be led to follow in your footsteps.
 There is no greater accomplishment than to lead another person to Christ!